ssciwr/mease-hpc-setup/README.md

 Other GPU types available are listed here: https://wiki.bwhpc.de/e/BwForCluster_MLS%26WISO_Production_Hardware#Coprocessor_Nodes

-Once the job starts you will be logged into the machine, and will have to activate the measelab environment again:
+Once the job starts you will be logged into the machine, if you didn't add the source line to your `~/.bashrc` file you will have to run it again manually.

 ### Batch jobs